hli1221/imagefusion_dllrr/README.md

 ## LRR parts
 Thr LRR method is proposed by Guangcan Liu in 2010.

-Liu, Guangcan and Lin, Zhouchen and Yu, Yong.
-'Robust Subspace Segmentation by Low-Rank Representation'.
-International Conference on Machine Learning, pages:663-670, in 2010.
+Liu G, Lin Z, Yu Y. Robust Subspace Segmentation by Low-Rank Representation[C]// International Conference on Machine Learning.
+DBLP, 2010:663-670.

 And we just use this method in our paper without change.